 Bathing Suit/Underwear & Sports Bra: Bathing suits are great if it’s hot and you want to go from a quick tip during the day, but some people prefer to just wear underwear and a sports bra (if applicable).

 Wet Shoes: Whenever you think your feet might come in contact with water (while canoeing, when it’s raining) you wear your wet shoes.
-I prefer to use closed toes shoes so I can wear them during a portage or when walking through rapids too (for my last season canoe tripping I wore Salmon trail running shoes and loved them, however the exact style has been discontinued).
+I prefer to use closed-toed trail running shoes so I can wear them during a portage or when walking through rapids too (for my last season canoe tripping I wore Salmon trail running shoes and loved them, however the exact style has been discontinued).
 Some people prefer short hiking boots too.

-What to have with you in the boat
+What to Have in the Canoe With You

 Clear 10L dry sack: This is more a personal preference, but one of my favourite pieces of gear to have on a canoe trip.
 Everything I might want during the day gets put in there; it’s all easy to access, but it’ll also stay dry.
 In the dry sack I pack (in roughly this order):